MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/4-exercise-train-model-builder.md

 In this unit, you'll evaluate your predictive maintenance model.

+## Evaluate your model

-## Inspect your model
+### Inspect your model

 The Evaluate step in the Model Builder screen allows you to inspect the evaluation metrics and algorithm chosen for the best model.
 Remember that it's okay if your results are different from those mentioned in this module since the algorithm and hyperparameters chosen may be different.

-## Test your model
+### Test your model

 In the test your model section of the evaluate step, you can provide new data and evaluate the results of your prediction.

 :::image type="content" source="../media/evaluate-machine-learning-model.png" alt-text="Make predictions with your trained model":::

-### Sample data

 The sample data section is where you provide input data for your model to make predictions.
 Each field corresponds to the columns used to train your model.
 This is a convenient way to verify that the model behaves as expected.
 By default, Model Builder prepopulates with the first row from your dataset.